vermont42/ProgrammaticLayout/README.md

 5\.
 Note the compilation error `Use of unresolved identifier 'MainTabBarVC'`.
 This error occurs because in the IB-based app, the storyboard specified a non-subclassed instance of `UITabBarController` as the root of the app's UI, but the PL-based app will use a named subclass, `MainTabBarController`, of `UITabBarController`, and you need to create that subclass.
 Why a named subclass?
 The named subclass will have business logic about what tabs to create, what to name them, and what icons to use for them.

-Before you do that, here is an aside about roots and navigation.
+Before you do that, enjoy this aside about roots and navigation.
 The root of an app's UI depends on how navigation works in that app.
 A single-screen app would have a `UIViewController` subclass as its root.
 A single-screen app that uses a `UINavigationController` would have have a `UINavigationController` as its root.
 This object would own the app's primary `UIViewController`.
 An app whose navigation is based on a third-party hamburger menu like [SideMenu](https://github.com/jonkykong/SideMenu) would have, as its root, a `UIViewController` subclass that sets up the hamburger menu.

 Back to the custom `UITabBarController` subclass.
 In the group `ViewControllers`, create an empty file called `MainTabBarVC.swift`.
 Paste the following code into it: